The Adventures of Tintin (film): Plot

-In a post-war Brussels, young journalist Tintin browses an outdoor market with his pet dog Snowy, and purchases a model of a ship known as the Unicorn.
+In 1940s Brussels, young journalist Tintin browses an outdoor market with his pet dog Snowy, and purchases a model of a ship known as the Unicorn.
 He is then accosted by an Interpol officer named Barnaby and a ship collector named Ivan Ivanovitch Sakharine, who both unsuccessfully attempt to purchase the model from Tintin.
 After Tintin takes the model home to his apartment, it gets accidentally broken during a chase between Snowy and a cat.
 A parchment scroll then slips out and rolls under a piece of furniture.
-Meanwhile, bumbling police detectives Thomson and Thompson are on the trail of a pickpocket named Aristides Silk.
+Meanwhile, bumbling police detectives Thomson and Thompson are on the trail of a kleptomaniac pickpocket named Aristides Silk.

-After visiting Maritime Library to uncover the history surrounding the Unicorn, Tintin returns to find the Unicorn stolen.
-Suspecting Sakharine, he heads to Marlinspike Hall and accuses him of the theft, but noticing Sakharine's model is not broken he realizes there are two Unicorn models.
+After visiting Maritime Library to uncover the history surrounding the Unicorn, Tintin returns to find the Unicorn had been stolen.
+Suspecting Sakharine, he heads to Marlinspike Hall and accuses him of the theft, but noticing Sakharine's model is not broken he realizes there are two Unicorn scrolls.
 Tintin then returns home to his apartment to find it ransacked.
-Snowy shows him the scroll, but they are interrupted by the arrival of Barnaby, who is then assassinated while attempting to recover the Unicorn.
+Snowy shows him the scroll, but they are interrupted by the arrival of Interpol Barnaby, who is then assassinated while attempting to recover the Unicorn.
 Tintin places the scroll in his wallet, but is pickpocketed by Silk the next morning.

 Later, Tintin is abducted and imprisoned by accomplices of Sakharine on the SS Karaboudjan.
 He learns that Sakharine formed an alliance with the ship's staff and led a mutiny to take control.
 On board, Tintin meets Archibald Haddock, the ship's captain who is permanently drunk and unaware of most of his past.
 Tintin, Haddock and Snowy eventually outrun the crew, escape from the Karaboudjan in a lifeboat, and attempt to use a second one to fake their deaths, but Sakharine sees through the ruse and sends a seaplane to find and capture them.
 Feeling cold and thirsty on the lifeboat ride, Haddock foolishly uses a stowaway bottle of whisky to light a fire in the boat, accidentally causing a massive explosion that flips the boat upside down and leaves the trio stranded on top of it.
 The trio seizes the plane, and uses it to fly towards the fictitious Moroccan port of Bagghar.
 However, the seaplane crashes in a desert due to low fuel and a thunderstorm.